-What triggers chronic dizziness?April 3rd, 2013 in Psychology & Psychiatry /
+What triggers chronic dizziness?April 3, 2013 in Medicine & Health / Psychology & Psychiatry

 A report in one of the last issue of Psychotherapy and Psychosomatics addresses the physical and psychological triggers for attacks in Meniere's disease.
 Ménière's disease (MD) is a debilitating disease of the inner ear for which the main symptoms comprise vertigo, hearing loss, tinnitus and a sense of fullness or pressure in the ear.
 Residual and movement-provoked dizziness may also occur between major attacks.

 High levels of psychiatric comorbidity, disability and reduced quality of life are often reported among people who experience such symptoms.
 Attacks cannot be prevented, and a great deal of uncertainty and distress exists in relation to when symptoms might occur and what might trigger them.

 The aim of this study was to carry out an in-depth qualitative exploration of views and beliefs about triggers of symptoms of MD and to relate these to the different types of reported symptoms.
 Semistructured telephone interviews employing open-ended questions were carried out with 20 members of the Ménière's Society (a UK-based self-help group for people with dizziness and balance disorders) who had completed screening questionnaires and fulfilled inclusion criteria.